netrisai/docs/index.rst

 Welcome to Netris documentation!
 ==================================================

-Netris is the automatic NetOps platform that runs the physical network and provides cloud-like user experience for NetOps and DevOps engineers.
+Netris is the Automatic NetOps platform that runs the physical network and provides cloud-like user experience for NetOps and DevOps engineers.

-Contents:

 .. toctree::
    :maxdepth: 2